 These days, many people rely on technology to save money.
 They go online for Groupon offers, print coupons and scan deals pages.

 Those are all worthy ways to cut costs.
 But there’s an even simpler way to save.
 It’s the technique human beings have used for millennia: haggling.

-Many of us expect to haggle when shopping for big-ticket items like cars or houses.
+Many of us expect to haggle over prices when shopping for big-ticket items like cars or houses.
 But there’s no reason you shouldn’t ask for a better deal with less-expensive items.
 It can work when you buy furniture or even stay at a hotel.

 How do you know if you can haggle for something?
-There’s only one way to find out, and the worst that can happen is to receive a “no.” If you want to boost your odds, try these tips to increase your odds of haggling successfully:
+There’s only one way to find out, and the worst that can happen is to receive a “no.” Try these tips to increase your odds of haggling successfully:

 1. Do your homework

 It’s easier to bargain for a deal — and recognize if you’re really getting one — when you understand the numbers.
 Before you go shopping, research prices and competitors.
-Check on store policies to see if a business matches prices, and under what conditions.
+Check store policies to see if a business matches prices, and under what conditions.

 2. Don’t be afraid to walk away

 Not getting the price you want?
-Tell the seller you’re going to see if the next competitor down the list can do better.
+Tell the seller you’re going to see if the competitor down the street can do better.
 The party with the power is the one who doesn’t care if the deal gets done.

 3. Ask the right person